Native Android apps need an Android CMS

 Contentful comes with a web application which contains the essential features for editors and content creators who will ultimately be responsible for managing in-app content.
 The editor helps set up the content structure, create and manage content, and control publication flow, as well as managing the media collection.
 Contentful completely separates content from presentation, storing the content in Markdown – a clean and widely popular markup language.

-We invite you to try Contentful, our highly developer-friendly CMS.
+We invite you to try Contentful, our developer-friendly content management platform.